-The discharge electrodes are maintained at high electrical potentials during ESP operation.
-This ionizes the gas and establishes the electric field, which imparts a charge to the particle and causes precipitation.
+The discharge electrodes are maintained at high electrical voltage during ESP operation.
+The high-voltage electrodes ionize the gas and establishes the electric field, which imparts a charge to the particle and causes precipitation.

 Discharge electrodes are also referred to as corona electrodes, corona wires, cathodes, and high-voltage electrodes.